-- Line In port (light blue).
+- 4. Rear Speaker Out port (black).
+This port connects the rear speakers in a 4-channel, 6-channel, or 8-channel audio configuration. - Center/Subwoofer port (orange).
+This port connects the center/subwoofer speakers. - Line In port (light blue).
 This port connects the tape, CD, DVD player, or other audio sources. - Line Out port (lime).
 This port connects a headphone or a speaker.
-In 4-channel and 6-channel configuration, the function of this port becomes Front Speaker Out. - 6.
+In 4-channel, 6-channel, and 8-channel configuration, the function of this port becomes Front Speaker Out. - 8.
 Microphone port (pink).
-This port connects a microphone.
+This port connects a microphone. - 9.
+Side Speaker Out port (gray).
+This port connects the side speakers in an 8-channel audio configuration.

-Refer to the audio configuration table below for the function of the audio ports in 2, 4, or 6-channel configuration.
+Refer to the audio configuration table below for the function of the audio ports in 2, 4, 6, or 8-channel configuration.

-Audio 2, 4, or 6-channel configuration
+Audio 2, 4, 6, or 8-channel configuration

-Port Headset 2-speaker 4-speaker 6-speaker
+Port Headset 2-channel 4-channel 6-channel 8-channel

-Light Blue Line In Surround Out Surround Out
+Light Blue Line In Line In Line In Line In

-Lime green Line Out Front Speaker Out Front Speaker Out
+Lime Line Out Front Speaker Out Front Speaker Out Front Speaker Out

-Pink Mic In Mic Center/Bass
+Pink Mic In Mic In Mic In Mic In

+Orange - Center/Subwoofer Center/Subwoofer

+Black Rear Speaker Out Rear Speaker Ou Rear Speaker Out

+Gray - - - Side Speaker Out